freenas/freenas-docs/userguide/storage.rst

 #.
 Connect the new, larger disk to the unused disk port or drive bay.

-#ifdef truenas
-#.
-Remove the tray with the old drive, install the new drive in the
-   tray, then replace the tray.
-#endif truenas

 #.
 Go to
    :menuselection:`Storage --> Pools`.